 Chronic pain interrupts life.
 The struggle to feel well takes up time, energy and resources that you would rather put towards other things in your life.
 Truthfully, some days it feels like staying in bed seems the logical and only rational recourse as you try to alleviate your back pain.
 Of course, you miss out on plenty of life in doing so, but you struggle with the choices you have in your life.
 What if you discovered a non-invasive way to treat chronic back pain?
 Would you jump at the chance to try it?
 Well, maybe after you unfolded and stretched your joints and spine to get them warmed up and moving again.
 The reality is that chronic back pain holds us back from experiencing the fullness of life.
+The things we used to enjoy are now too painful to do anymore.
 But, mindfulness meditation offers an alternative treatment that whispers promises of moving with less pain.
 Could this be the new reality for back pain sufferers?

 Basics of Chronic Back Pain